ryanczm/Analytic-Musings/notes/fa/fa.md

     * Idea being certain teams have more home advantage than others.
 How to quantify?
 Can we fuse it into core momentum features.
 * Injury feature
     * An injury score where player injuries imply the squad is weakened for the next match.
 This would be tricky because of player importance and substitutability.
-    * We would have to quantify player importance.
-Ratings maybe?
+    * We know injuries to a key player can derail an entire season.
+So this is really important.
 * Manager H2H feature
     * Some kind of H2H manager score based on past fixtures over a long period with the same team.
     * hypothesis being certain managers just tactically have each others number.